SBIlab/CCN_immunotherapy/README.md

 ## Packages required
 For overall processes of constructing cell-cell communication networks (CCN) and response prediction using CCN, both R and python packages, described below, are required.
-Before starting running codes, below packages should be installed.
+Before running codes, below packages should be installed.
 ### R
 - R (v 4.0.2 or higher)
 - preprocessCore (v 1.52.1 or higher)